 Conclusion

 Given the arguments above, it is proposed to focus the support of sampling rate for ULBC to WB at 16 kHz and SWB at 32 kHz.
 An audio bandwidth up to the Nyquist frequency should be supported.
+8 kHz sampling rate is only required due to transcoding to legacy codecs, e.g. G.711.

 Limiting the number of supported modes also helps organizing the testing phase.